Projects and Partnerships

-GHSC-PSM enhances the health care experience in the communities we serve through transformative supply chain solutions by working closely with country partners and suppliers worldwide to promote wellbeing and help countries develop sustainable supply chain systems.
+Global Health Supply Chain - Procurement and Supply Management enhances the health care experience in the communities we serve through transformative supply chain solutions by working closely with country partners and suppliers worldwide to promote wellbeing and help countries develop sustainable supply chain systems.

-D4I supports countries to generate and use high-quality data to improve their programs, policies, and—ultimately—health outcomes.
+Data for Impact supports countries to generate and use high-quality data to improve their programs, policies, and—ultimately—health outcomes.
 The project also strengthens the technical and organizational capacity of country partners to collect, analyze, and use data to support their sustainable development.

-The HEARD Project works to leverage a global partnership to generate, synthesize, and use evidence to improve policy and program implementation in love and middle-income countries.
+The Health Evaluation and Applied Research Development Project works to leverage a global partnership to generate, synthesize, and use evidence to improve policy and program implementation in love and middle-income countries.

-URBAN WASH generates evidence to promote impactful, sustainable, equitable and climate-resilient WASH policy and programming in urban and peri-urban areas.
+Urban Resilience by Building Partnerships and Applying New Evidence in Water, Sanitation, and Hygiene (WASH) generates evidence to promote impactful, sustainable, equitable, and climate-resilient WASH policy and programming in urban and peri-urban areas.
 The project partners with local, regional, and global WASH and urban resilience stakeholders to conduct implementation research and ensure broad uptake of lessons learned.

-REAL-Water supports policymakers, development partners, and service providers to make strategic decisions and implement best practices for water management through implementation research.
+Rural Evidence and Learning for Water supports policymakers, development partners, and service providers to make strategic decisions and implement best practices for water management through implementation research.
 It ensures coordination with USAID programs contributing to the WASH and Water Resources Management knowledge base, in alignment with the USAID Water for the World Implementation Research Agenda.